Scream 2: Plot leak and re-writes

 After Williamson transferred his script to the production, it was leaked onto the Internet in full by one of the film's extras, revealing the identity of the killers and a large amount of the involved plot.
 This resulted in the production continuing to film with only a partial script while Williamson conducted extensive rewrites, changing much of the film's finale, the identities of the film's killers and drastically altering the roles of other characters such as Randy Meeks and Joel.

 To avoid another such incident and prevent sensitive plot details being revealed through other means, the actors were not given the last pages of the script until weeks before shooting and the pages that revealed the killer's identity were only provided on the day the scene was shot and only to the actors involved.
 The short production schedule on Scream 2 and his work on other projects meant that Williamson's final script used for the film was detailed in some areas but lacking in others, with Craven forced to write and develop certain scenes as they were being filmed.
 Following the script's leak, security around the production was significantly increased, with a focus on closed film sets and strict restrictions on what personnel could be present during filming and have access to the script, with all present required to sign non-disclosure agreements.
 The script itself was reprinted on specialty paper to prevent photocopying and was often destroyed after use.

 The incident was the first in which a film was significantly affected by an Internet leak.
-In 2017, Williamson claimed the leaked script was a "dummy draft" that was crafted specifically to avoid leaked details.
-Williamson claimed there were three dummy endings written.
+In 2017, Williamson claimed the leaked script was a "dummy draft" that was crafted specifically to avoid leaked details and that there had been three dummy endings written.

 "They were worried the killer's identity would be leaked, so we wrote several endings.
 Three in all, if memory serves, and when actors and potential crew members asked to read the script, we would send the script with the dummy ending ...
 There was even a fake ending where Dewey was the killer.
 They existed as a decoy and nothing more.
 Extreme measures, but we really wanted to keep the killer's identity a secret!"

 In an interview, Craven commented on the rushed six-month production schedule, with the film being expected ready for release on December 12, less than a year after the release of Scream, and Williamson forced to rewrite his script.
 Pages for scenes would often only be ready on the day of filming and others lacked significant detail, forcing Craven to develop them as the scenes took place.
 Various titles were considered for the sequel at different points in the film's production, including Scream Again, Scream Louder and Scream: The Sequel before the studio decided to simply use Scream 2.